tatango/our-boxen/README.md

 6. Run `script/boxen --debug --profile`.
 7. When complete, close Terminal.app, and open iTerm.app via Spotlight search.
 Ignore Terminal and use iTerm for all future command line interactions :D
+8. Now within iTerm, `cd /opt/boxen/repo` and run `script/boxen --debug --profile` for a second time (*This is necessary due to what appears to be a bug in boxen - without a second run, the system wide gems are not installed, which caused bundler to fail*).

+The machine's Plyfe boxen provisioning is now complete.
+Apps (Chrome, Dropbox, etc), Rubies (1.8.7, 1.9.3 - default, and 2.0.0), and Homebrew packages (heroku-toolbelt, pidof, etc) have been automatically installed.
+Further custom tweaks can be added and scripted automatically by editing your personal .pp manifest file (established in Prerequisite #2).

 ## Initial Setup for the Plyfeme Project:
 1. Run `cd ~/src/plyfeme`.
 2. Run `mysql -u root < db/init_dev_user.sql`
 3. Run `bundle install`.
-(If this fails the first time, `cd /opt/boxen/repo` and `script/boxen`.
-Then try `bundle install` again.
-This appears to be a bug in boxen or our script - the system wide gems sometimes don't get pulled in first time around).
 4. Run `bundle exec rake db:drop db:create db:migrate db:seed db:test:prepare`.
+5. Run the unit test suite: `bundle exec guard`.
+After the batch of javascript tests visibly completes, enter `rspec all` to run the ruby tests. `Ctrl-C` to exit.
+6. Finally, run the app itself: `script/thinserver` and when it loads, visit http://development.plyfe.me:3001

 # Our Boxen (instructions from GitHub Inc...)